onecode369/WYSIWYG/README.md

 ```
 dependencies {
-  implementation 'com.github.onecode369:WYSIWYG:$WYSIWYG_version'
+  implementation 'com.github.sanskritcoder:WYSIWYG:$WYSIWYG_version'
 }
 ```

 ## How to implement WYSIWYG Editor to your app

 ### Adding editor to your layout
- You can see the [XML file](https://github.com/onecode369/WYSIWYG/blob/master/app/src/main/res/layout/activity_main.xml) to understand how to implement it to your app
+ You can see the [XML file](https://github.com/sanskritcoder/WYSIWYG/blob/master/app/src/main/res/layout/activity_main.xml) to understand how to implement it to your app

 ### Using it with your application
-You can see the [Activity File](https://github.com/onecode369/WYSIWYG/blob/master/app/src/main/java/com/github/onecode369/wysiwyg_sample/MainActivity.kt) to understand how to use it
+You can see the [Activity File](https://github.com/sanskritcoder/WYSIWYG/blob/master/app/src/main/java/com/github/sanskritcoder/wysiwyg_sample/MainActivity.kt) to understand how to use it
 <br/>

 ----